kontena/kontena/docs/using-kontena/deploy.md

 ## Scheduling Conditions

-When creating services, you can direct the node(s) of where the containers should be launched based on scheduling rules.
+When creating services, you can direct the Node(s) to which the containers should be launched based on scheduling rules.

 ### Affinity

-An affinity condition is when Kontena is trying to find a field that matches (`==`) given value.
-An anti-affinity condition is when Kontena is trying to find a field that does not match (`!=`) given value.
+An affinity condition happens when Kontena is trying to find a field that matches (`==`) a given value.
+An anti-affinity condition happens when Kontena is trying to find a field that does not match (`!=`) a given value.

-Kontena has the ability to compare values against node name, labels and service name.
+Kontena has the ability to compare values against Node name, labels and Service name.

 ```
 affinity: